Bob Kelso: Character evolution

 Throughout the series, Kelso delights in tormenting Ted Buckland (Sam Lloyd), the hospital's milquetoast attorney, making him do thankless errands and busy work and denigrating him at every chance.
 On the day he retires, however, Kelso thanks Ted for all his hard work.

 As of season 8, since Kelso no longer has to worry about the hospital, he is revealed to be a decent human being.
 He becomes Cox's confidant about how much Cox hates his new job, and even starts a "secret friendship" with him.
 He also encourages J.D. and Elliott to rekindle their relationship.
 His new attitude seems to change the employees opinions about him, because when he finally leaves the hospital for good, the employees of the hospital wave goodbye to him from the windows.

 In the first episode of season 9 it is revealed that Enid died, which Kelso has now gotten over despite it apparently happening two days beforehand.
 In the following episode, however, he says that part of the reason he is teaching is so that he does not have to spend as much time alone in his empty house.
 In one episode it is revealed that he is keeping a dorm on the campus as a secret "love nest" because he is unable to bring himself to conduct his affairs in the bed he shared with his wife.

+Impact and cultural criticism

+Scholars and other authors studying television have used the character of Bob Kelso to explore medical ethics, as an example of "the antithesis of positivity in the workplace," and other issues.